riplaboratory/Kanaloa/ROS/Kinetic/InstallatonInstructions/readme.md

 # Installing ROS Kinetic
 Last update: 2018.05.22

+This tutorial assumes that you already have Ubuntu 16.04 installed on your machine.

 ## 1. Uninstall ROS
 If you're not sure if you already have an existing version of ros, uninstall with: